awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

 # Using AWS Lambda with Amazon Kinesis<a name="with-kinesis"></a>

 You can use an AWS Lambda function to process records in an [Amazon Kinesis data stream](https://docs.aws.amazon.com/kinesis/latest/dev/amazon-kinesis-streams.html)\.

-With Kinesis, you can collect data from many sources and process them with multiple consumers\.
-Lambda supports standard data stream iterators and HTTP/2 stream consumers\.
+A Kinesis data stream is a set of [shards](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html#shard)\.
+Each shard contains a sequence of data records\.
+A **consumer** is an application that processes the data from a Kinesis data stream\.
+You can map a Lambda function to a shared\-throughput consumer \(standard iterator\), or to a dedicated\-throughput consumer with [enhanced fan\-out](https://docs.aws.amazon.com/kinesis/latest/dev/enhanced-consumers.html)\.

+For standard iterators, Lambda polls each shard in your Kinesis stream for records using HTTP protocol\.
+The event source mapping shares read throughput with other consumers of the shard\.

+To minimize latency and maximize read throughput, you can create a data stream consumer with enhanced fan\-out\.
+Stream consumers get a dedicated connection to each shard that doesn't impact other applications reading from the stream\.
+The dedicated throughput can help if you have many applications reading the same data, or if you're reprocessing a stream with large records\.
+Kinesis pushes records to Lambda over HTTP/2\.

+ For details about Kinesis data streams, see [Reading Data from Amazon Kinesis Data Streams](https://docs.aws.amazon.com/kinesis/latest/dev/building-consumers.html)\.

+**Note**
+Error handling is not available for HTTP/2 stream consumers\.

 Lambda reads records from the data stream and invokes your function [synchronously](invocation-sync.md) with an event that contains stream records\.
 Lambda reads records in batches and invokes your function to process records from the batch\.